280 pages | 6 x 9 | 10 illus.

 Family Values and the Rise of the Christian Right chronicles how the family values agenda became so powerful in American political life and why it appealed to conservative evangelical Christians.
 Conservative evangelicals saw traditional gender norms as crucial in cultivating morality.
 They thought these gender norms would reaffirm the importance of clear lines of authority that the social revolutions of the 1960s had undermined.
 In the 1970s and 1980s, then, evangelicals founded Christian academies and developed homeschooling curricula that put conservative ideas about gender and authority front and center.
 Campaigns against abortion and feminism coalesced around a belief that God created women as wives and mothers—a belief that conservative evangelicals thought feminists and pro-choice advocates threatened.
 Likewise, Christian right leaders championed a particular vision of masculinity in their campaigns against gay rights and nuclear disarmament.
 Movements like the Promise Keepers called men to take responsibility for leading their families.
 Christian right political campaigns and pro-family organizations drew on conservative evangelical beliefs about men, women, children, and authority.
 These beliefs—known collectively as family values—became the most important religious agenda in late twentieth-century American politics.

-Seth Dowland teaches religion at Pacific Lutheran University.
+Seth Dowland is Associate Professor of Religion at Pacific Lutheran University.